Female Fertility Testing

 Baseline and Cycle Monitoring

 This testing is done prior to starting any treatment cycle to get a “baseline” of all your hormonal levels.
+Some tests are continued throughout the treatment cycle during monitoring appointments.

-- FSH (follicle stimulating hormone): This test is typically performed on Day 3 of the patient’s cycle to ascertain if the ovaries are functioning properly.
+- FSH (follicle-stimulating hormone): This test is typically performed on Day 3 of the patient’s cycle to ascertain if the ovaries are functioning properly.
 An increase of FSH could mean that the patient is perimenopausal.
 This test will also be done when you have a baseline ultrasound for injectable gonadotropins for Intra-uterine insemination or Invitro Fertilization.

 - HCG (pregnancy hormone): This test will be done when you have a baseline ultrasound for injectable gonadotropins for Intra-uterine insemination(IUI) or Invitro Fertilization(IVF).
 It will also be ordered after an IUI or IVF cycle to assess whether pregnancy was achieved.
 Once pregnancy has been established, hCG levels might be monitored the first 2-3 weeks depending on the levels of hormone present.

-- Physical exam and pelvic ultrasound
+- Physical exam and pelvic transvaginal ultrasound